The 5 Best Pulpit Mics for Church

 Flat Frequency Response Microphones

-Flat Frequency Response Microphones are sensitive to all frequency ranges.
-They reproduce sound with great accuracy.
-They can also produce excellent sound effects and musical recordings.
-Unfortunately, they do not sound good in their voices.
+They reproduce sound with great accuracy, and they can also produce excellent sound effects and musical recordings.

 Shaped Frequency Response Microphones

-Shaped Frequency Response Microphones are more sensitive to some frequencies than others.
 They tend to miss low frequencies, which minimizes the pick-up of handling noise.

 Wireless System